italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 ~~~~ ascii-art
 {::include figures/reference-architecture.txt}
 ~~~~
-{: #fig-ref-architecture title="Reference Network (copy of Figure 1 of RFC YYYY" artwork-name="reference-architecture.txt"}
+{: #fig-ref-architecture title="Reference Network (copy of Figure 1 of RFC YYYY)" artwork-name="reference-architecture.txt"}

-\[EDITORS NOTE: Replace RFC YYYY with the RFC number of draft-ietf-teas-actn-poi-applicability once it has been published.]
+EDITORS NOTE: Replace RFC YYYY with the RFC number of {{I-D.ietf-teas-actn-poi-applicability}} once it has been published.

 {: #yang}

 # YANG Data Models for the MPIs

 TODO YANG Data Models

+Initial set of YANG models that are potentially in the scope of this analysis:
+- ietf-alarms defined in {{!RFC8632}}
+- ietf-performance-monitoring defined in {{!I-D.yu-performance-monitoring-yang}}

 {: #optical-network}